Lithuanians: Prior to the late-20th century

+21st century

+After Lithuania restored its independence, the Lithuanian World Community has served as a unifying link for Lithuanian communities and has acted as an intermediary in their cooperation with the state institutions of the Republic of Lithuania.
+July 17 is celebrated as World Lithuanian Unity Day.

 Lithuanian settlement extends into adjacent countries that are now outside the modern Lithuanian state.
 A small Lithuanian community exists in the vicinity of Puńsk and Sejny in the Suwałki area of Poland, an area associated with the Lithuanian writer and cleric Antanas Baranauskas.

 Although most of the Lithuanian inhabitants in the region of Lithuania Minor that formed part of East Prussia were expelled when the area was annexed by the Soviet Union as the Kaliningrad Oblast, small groups of Lithuanians subsequently settled that area as it was repopulated with new Soviet citizens.
 Small groups of Lithuanians are still present in Belarus within the Grodno and Vitebsk regions.

-Apart from the traditional communities in Lithuania and its neighboring countries, Lithuanians have emigrated to other continents during the 19th, 20th and 21st centuries.
+Apart from the traditional communities in Lithuania and its neighbouring countries, Lithuanians also have a presence in other continents during the present day.